3HortB98/piMastersProject/node-RED/README.md

 ## Starting node-red
   1. Run Node-Red.
-  2. Console window should appear
+  2. Node-RED Console window should appear
+  3. Following insturctions on there, you can open their web UI on the internet.

 ## Adding the Dashboard Libray
   [dashboard library](https://flows.nodered.org/node/node-red-dashboard)